bri-yan/bri-yan.github.io/notes.md

+To install packages (if `npm i` not working):

+`npm i --force`

 To run development server:

-`npm i --force`

 `npm start`

-To publish to github pages
+To publish to github pages:

-`npm deploy`
+`npm run deploy`